Metabo HPT 18V Brushless Reciprocating Saw Review CR18DBL

 - Auto: 0 – 1600/2500 SPM

-Hitachi nails just about everything you can want in a cordless reciprocating saw except one thing – orbital action.
+Metabo HPT nails just about everything you can want in a cordless reciprocating saw except one thing – orbital action.
 When it comes to cutting in wood, orbital action makes a big difference.
-Hitachi may have missed an opportunity by leaving it out.
+Metabo HPT may have missed an opportunity by leaving it out.

 My only other complaint is a minor one – the LED charge indicator only has two lights.
 It gives you a really rough estimate of how much power is remaining.
 Ideally, I’d like to see four bars on the battery itself.
 Still, it’s better than having no idea at all.

-On paper, the new Hitachi 18V brushless reciprocating saw is a little low in the speed department (2500 SPM) but makes up for it in stroke length at 1-17/64” (just over 1-1/4″).
-This is identical to what Bosch did with their latest generation.
+On paper, the new Metabo HPT 18V brushless reciprocating saw is a little low in the speed department (2500 SPM) but makes up for it in stroke length at 1-17/64” (just over 1-1/4″).
+This is identical to what Bosch did with their GSA18V-125.
 When you do the math, it doesn’t necessarily look like it’s enough to move to the front of the pack.
-However, Bosch moved in behind 1st place Ridgid in wood cutting with their setup, so it’s more than just the numbers on paper.
+However, it’s less than a second away from Makita’s XRJ05 that posted the class-leading speed in our nail-embedded wood test.

 Does Hitachi Power Tools have enough performance in their new brushless reciprocating saw to turn Pro heads?We'll let you know what we discovered soon, but for now, here's a quick taste!

-We ran it through the same test we did in the shootout – 2 x 12 PT with five 16D nails to work through using Diablo’s Demo Demon wood blade.
+We ran it through the same test we’ve done in previous shootouts – 2 x 12 PT with five framing nails to work through using Diablo’s Demo Demon wood blade.

-Last year, Hitachi took an average of 55.10 seconds.
+Last year, Metabo HPT took an average of 55.10 seconds.
 The new model?

 More than twice as fast at 22.8 seconds.

-Vibration control is decent with the new Hitachi 18V reciprocating saw.
+Vibration control isn’t as good as some of Metabo HPT’s other models.
 The LVH handle reduces what reaches your arm to an extent.
 However, there’s less vibration in some of the other saws and Skilsaw is still way ahead of the curve with Buzzkill.

-Hitachi’s latest cordless reciprocating saw isn’t cheap – $199 for the bare tool or $299 for a kit with one 6.0 Ah battery and charger.
-While that seems a little steep, some comparison shopping shows that it’s right in line with what you’ll pay for Milwaukee or Makita and cheaper than Bosch’s new model.
+This Metabo HPT cordless reciprocating saw isn’t cheap – $199.97 for the bare tool or $299.97 for a kit with one 6.0 Ah battery and charger.
+While that seems a little steep, some comparison shopping shows that it’s right in line with what you’ll pay for Milwaukee or Makita and cheaper than Bosch’s updated model.
 Keep in mind that Hitachi warranties their lithium-ion tools for life.

 The Bottom Line